 Raise Your Hand Texas – Pre K in Texas

 - We propose a full day (9-5) of pre kindergarten for Texas residents.

-- Create a city-run pre kindergarten program similar to San Antonio and other U.S. cities but funded with a Hotel Occupancy Fee
+- Create a city or county pre kindergarten program similar to San Antonio and Shelby County and other U.S. cities but funded with a higher Hotel Occupancy Fee

 - Close corporate loopholes in the state sales tax